Peptide Fox

 StepAction

-1Verify protein intake, steps, and sleep quality
+1Verify protein intake, carbohydrate floor, steps, and sleep quality

 5Add one Zone 2 cardio session